aws-ia/terraform-aws-amazon-vpc-lattice-module/README.md

 This module handles all the different resources you can use with VPC Lattice: Service Network, Service, Listeners, Listener Rules, Target Groups (and targets), and Associations (Service or VPC).
 You have the freedom to create the combination of resources you need, so in multi-AWS Account environments you can make use of the module as many times as needed (different providers) to create your application network architecture.

-You can check common [Amazon VPC Lattice Reference Architectures](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/lattice-use-cases-ra.pdf) to understand the different use cases you can build with the AWS service.

 ### Service Network (var.service\_network)

 A Service Network is a logical boundary for a collection of services.
 It is the central place of connectivity where consumers (located in a VPC) and producers (target groups) are connected to allow service consumption.